 Of the 3,550,000 shares of Common Stock (the "Common Stock") offered hereby, 3,500,000 shares are being sold by ANSYS, Inc. (the "Company") and 50,000 shares are being sold by a stockholder of the Company (the "Selling Stockholder").
 See "Principal and Selling Stockholders."
 The Company will not receive any proceeds from the sale of shares by the Selling Stockholder.
 Prior to this offering, there has been no public market for the Common Stock.
-See "Underwriting" for information relating to the factors considered in determining the initial public offering price.
-The Common Stock has been approved for quotation on the Nasdaq Stock Market (National Market) upon completion of this offering under the trading symbol "ANSS."
+It is currently estimated that the initial public offering price per share will be between \$12.00 and \$14.00.
+See "Underwriting" for information relating to the factors to be considered in determining the initial public offering price.
+The Company has applied for quotation of the Common Stock on the Nasdaq Stock Market (National Market) upon completion of this offering under the trading symbol "ANSS."